 An embodied storyteller, Andrew brings talks to life at the intersection of identity, culture, faith, and love.
-Talks are available with
+Talks are available as keynotes and with additional workshops or facilitated break-out sessions.

 Andrew comes from a lot of different places, and has done a lot of different things.
 The son of Lebanese immigrants, born in Canada, and raised in the United States, Andrew’s experiences have spanned the arts, business, thought leadership, tech, and (a little) science.
 He has crossed cultures, races, vocations, and social classes.
 While in high school Andrew suffered a severe identity crisis.
 He struggled to be able to define himself in the ways he saw others able to.
 This has lead to a life-long inquiry into the following questions: